YemreGurses/YemreGurses/README.md

 Computer Engineer
 -----------------

 I am a software developer specializing in full-stack development and data management.
 With a diverse skill set encompassing various programming languages and technologies, I always chase the best in providing powerful solutions.
-My expertise includes Django, Go, Scala, React.js, Angular, Apache NiFi, Postgres, and MongoDB.
+My expertise includes Angular, Scala, Apache NiFi, Java, Django, Go, React.js, Postgres, and MongoDB.
 Currently, I am actively engaged as a full-stack developer, utilizing Angular and Scala to build innovative and scalable applications.

 * 🌍  I'm based in Ankara/Turkey
 * ✉️  You can contact me at [gursesyunus@hotmail.com](mailto:gursesyunus@hotmail.com)